Padi2312/statiker/README.md

 # Statiker

-A simple static file hosting server written in Rust.
+A simple static file hosting server wRiTtEn iN rUsT.

+It provides a simple way to host files from a directory.

+It also supports uploading files to the server using a simple web interface.
+Those files are saved to the root directory of the server and also served by the server.
+See more about this in the [Enable upload page](#enable-upload-page) section.

 # Setup